Business LoansSBA Loans

 • Business financial statements, such as current profit and loss statements and a one-year financial projection statement

-If you’re not sure what’s needed or you’re having trouble putting together your application, ask your SBA loan officer to help.
+If you’re not sure what’s needed or you’re having trouble putting together your application, ask your SBA loan officer for help.

 Once you have everything ready, you’ll submit your application to the lender.
 They may follow up with questions or requests for additional documents as they process your loan application.
 They then begin the initial underwriting process to review your application and decide whether to proceed.